2022 Canadian Grand Prix

 The 2022 Canadian Grand Prix (officially known as the Formula 1 AWS Grand Prix du Canada 2022) was a Formula One motor race, which was held on 19 June 2022 at the Circuit Gilles Villeneuve in Montreal, Quebec, Canada.
-It was the 9th round of the 2022 Formula One World Championship.
+It was the ninth round of the 2022 Formula One World Championship.
 Max Verstappen took pole position, in a rain affected qualifying, from Fernando Alonso and Carlos Sainz Jr. Verstappen converted his pole into victory, ahead of Sainz and Lewis Hamilton.

+His victory – coupled with his teammate Sergio Pérez retiring from the race – enabled Verstappen to increase his points advantage in the World Drivers' Championship to 46 points over Pérez, with Leclerc trailing the latter further three points in third.
+Red Bull maintained their lead in the World Constructors' Championship, but it was slightly cut short by two points to 76 points over Ferrari.